Whiteknight/whiteknight.github.com/drafts/advent_2_winxed.md

 It's not anything goes on the compiler, however.
 NotFound maintains pretty tight editorial control over the software.
 The consistency of vision and planning does produce refreshingly nice results, though.
+He's very good about taking requests and suggestions, so if you see something that's missing definitely drop him a line.

 Since bundling with Parrot in th 3.6.0 release, which incidentally is when NotFound started keeping track of version numbers, the language has come a